Board of Directors

 Yuli Yeliseyev, Treasurer, studied economics on a scholarship from Gettysburg College, graduating magna cum laude.
 He earned his M.B.A. in finance from the University of Rochester, and certified as a Chartered Financial Analyst (CFA).
 Yeliseyev has also started Ph.D. coursework in economics at the University of Virginia.
 From 1999 to 2002, he worked as an economist with PlanEcon, covering macroeconomic and political developments in Russia and the Central Asian republics.
 He is currently a financial advisor, providing investment management and financial planning services, and serves as Treasurer of the Capital Investment Association.

-Mitch Yoshida, Secretary, is a Research Fellow at the Streit Council.
-Previously, he earned an M.A. in International Relations from Yale University, where his studies centered on U.S. national security policy and transatlantic relations.
-Mitch has worked for the West European Studies and America and the Global Economy programs at the Woodrow Wilson International Center for Scholars, the National Security Studies Program at Syracuse University’s Maxwell School, and the Council of Europe.
-His current research interests include the European Union’s Common Security and Defense Policy and the durability of post-war international orders.
-He also holds a B.A. in international relations, economics, and history from Syracuse University.
+Mitch Yoshida, Secretary, earned an M.A. in International Relations from Yale University, where his studies centered on international security and transatlantic relations.
+He has worked for the Streit Council; the West European Studies and Science, Technology, America and the Global Economy programs at the Woodrow Wilson International Center for Scholars; the National Security Studies Program at Syracuse University’s Maxwell School; and the Council of Europe.
+He also holds a B.A. in International Relations, Economics, and History from Syracuse University.